 I set a similar goal for 2016 and found myself able to easily walk 1.5 miles and somedays even 2 miles at a clip.
 The annual log rose to 250 miles, and I committed to finally buying myself a pair of walking shoes that could support my 2017 goal and my arches.

-Now almost a year later, I’m closing in on 500 miles walked in 12 months, and I’ve succeeded in shedding 10 pounds of pasta and bread (twice, because of vacations).
+Then a year later, I closed in on 500 miles walked in 12 months, and succeeded in shedding 10 pounds of pasta and bread (twice, because of vacations).

-What is it that’s important for you to accomplish in 2018?
+What is it that’s important for you to accomplish this year?

 The gift of life is your presence within it…